Jon Stewart Tells Media To Try Out Journalism Instead Of Bashing Donald Trump

 Jon Stewart was one of the most popular and intelligent late night talk show hosts when it came to politics and he was missed a great deal during the 2016 Presidential Election.
 However, Stewart made a surprise appearance on Stephen Colbert’s Late Show last night and was back on form with some very poignant comments about the current political climate.

 It was clear that Jon Stewart was not in any way defending President Donald Trump.
-He said that Trump lies more in one press conference than CNN lies in an entire year on the air – and Stewart admitted after that that he hated CNN and still feels that way.
+He said that Trump lies more in one press conference than CNN lies in an entire year on the air – and Stewart admitted after that he hated CNN and still feels that way.
 However, the harshest Jon Stewart Donald Trump comments came against the media.

 Jon Stewart said that Donald Trump had broken up with the media, and that is because the United States President is as “thin-skinned and narcissistic as you are.”
 However, Jon said the media needs to just move on and has some interesting advice.